How to Stay Safe Online: A Guide Against LGBTQ+ Cyberbullying

 We at vpnMentor conducted a survey in which we asked 695 LGBTQ+ people worldwide about their experiences online as they relate to their sexual orientation and gender identity.
-The results – referenced throughout this article – illuminated the unique challenges faced by the LGBTQ+ community.
+The results – referenced throughout this article – illuminated the unique challenges faced by the LGBTQ+ community, particularly in relation to LGBTQ cyberbullying.

 Here are some of our key findings:+

-• Transgender women are the most likely to be outed against their will online, while cisgender men are least likely.
+- Transgender cyberbullying is a significant concern, with transgender women being the most likely to be outed against their will online, while cisgender men are least likely.

 +For complete results, see the appendix.

-As experts in the field of cybersecurity, it is our mission to provide practical strategies for coping with adversity, bigotry, and abuse on the web, which is why we created this guide.
+As experts in the field of cybersecurity, our mission is to provide practical strategies for coping with adversity, bigotry, and abuse on the web, which is why we created this guide.

 Whether you are part of the LGBTQ+ community or are an ally, we hope you find this guide helpful.